interplaynetary/free-association/README.md

    - Each branch has points distributed among contributors
    - Your global recognition of each person is calculated from their weighted contributions across all branches
    - Example: If 70% of your tree is healthcare (where Dr. Smith has 80 points out of 100), Dr. Smith gets 56% of your total recognition

+   **Important: Values vs Need Types**
+   - **Values** (like "good vibes", "love", "creative freedom") don't require common definitions — you can recognize contributions to your values even if others use different terms or meanings.
+You value "love" and recognize someone's contribution to your value of "love", while they value "l'amour" and recognize your contribution to their value of "l'amour" — no shared definition needed!
+   - **Need Types** (like "food", "healthcare", "housing") require a common language for coordinating specific material resources.
+These are useful when you need to match concrete capacities (meals, consultations, shelter) with concrete needs.
+   - Your recognition tree can include both: values that capture subjective experiences and need types that coordinate material resources.
+Recognition flows from contributions to both, creating a unified system that handles both the intangible (vibes, love) and the tangible (food, housing).

 5. **Two-Tier Allocation System**: When someone has capacity to give:
    - **Tier 1 - Mutual Recognition First**: People with mutual recognition get priority based on their declared needs